 In our Viator and TheFork segments, we provide two-sided marketplaces that connect travelers and diners to operators of bookable experiences and restaurants, respectively.
-Within our Viator segment, we are investing in growth, future scale, and market share gains to accelerate our market leadership position, while improving booking unit economics that provide visibility to sustainable future profitability.
+Within our Viator segment, we are investing in growth, future scale, and market share gains to accelerate our market leadership position, while improving unit economics on both sides of the marketplace that provide visibility to sustainable future profitability.
 This means driving awareness and higher quality audience engagement, which we believe will drive greater repeat behavior, more direct traffic, and translate into improved unit economics over time.
-Our investments on both sides of our marketplace, as well as in our core offerings, are intended to deliver a differentiated value proposition that will drive sustainable market leadership as our partners, operators, and travelers find themselves in an increasingly competitive marketplace environment.
-Similarly, in TheFork segment, we are also investing in growth, future scale, and market share gains.
-Our investments are focused on continuing to grow both our restaurant base and our diner base by offering innovative tools and features on our platform, and through continued awareness of our brand.
+Our investments on both sides of our marketplace, as well as in our primary offerings, are intended to deliver a differentiated value proposition that we believe will drive sustainable market leadership as our partners, operators, and travelers find themselves in an increasingly competitive marketplace environment.
+We are focused on continuing to grow both our supplier base and our user base by offering innovative tools and features on our branded platforms, and through continued awareness of our brand through marketing efforts.

-We expect to drive growth across the Tripadvisor group through organic investment in data, product, marketing and technology to further enhance the value we deliver to travelers and partners across our brands, platforms, and reportable segments.
+We are focused on executing initiatives across the Tripadvisor group through organic investment in data, products, marketing and technology to further enhance the value we deliver to travelers and partners across our brands, platforms, and segments.
 In addition, we may accelerate growth inorganically by opportunistically pursuing strategic acquisitions.